Hey there, time traveller!

 But just when you were thinking the Psychedelic Pill has kicked in, Young brought it to earth with a solo acoustic rendition of the poignant, powerful The Needle and the Damage Done followed by Twisted Road from the new album, a heartfelt paean to Bob Dylan inspired by the first time he heard Like a Rolling Stone.

-At press time, the only people disappointed might have been Winnipeggers expecting more than a token acknowledgement of his history here.
-For a man who has taken to examining his past (especially in the recent doc Neil Young Journeys, an examination of his Ontario roots coupled with a solo Massey Hall concert), Young didn't seem too eager to look at his Winnipeg roots: Fort Rouge, Kelvin High, The Squires.
+The only people disappointed might have been Winnipeggers expecting more than a token acknowledgement of his history here.
+For a man who has taken to examining his past (especially in the recent doc Neil Young Journeys, an examination of his Ontario roots coupled with a solo Massey Hall concert), Young didn’t seem too eager to look at his Winnipeg roots: Fort Rouge, Kelvin High, The Squires.

 Burton Cummings did not show up to jam with East L.A. rockers Los Lobos, who hit the stage at 8 p.m.
 It wasn’t like these guys needed anything in the way of added attraction, delivering potent straight-ahead rock.